A House for Mr Biswas: Legacy

 The novel is generally regarded as Naipaul's most significant work and is credited with launching him into international fame and renown.

 Time magazine included the novel in its "All-Time 100 Novels".
-On 5 November 2019 BBC News listed A House for Mr Biswas on its list of the 100 most influential novels.
+On 5 November 2019, BBC News listed A House for Mr Biswas on its list of the 100 most influential novels.

 Adaptations

-The novel was later adapted as a stage musical, with compositions by Monty Norman.
+The novel was later adapted as a stage musical (unproduced), with compositions by Monty Norman.
 One of the songs written for the play, "Good Sign, Bad Sign", was later rewritten as the "James Bond Theme", according to the documentary Inside Dr. No.

 In 1980, the book was serialised by the BBC in England as part of A Book at Bedtime and broadcast on the BBC World Service in 1981.

-A two-part radio dramatisation, featuring Rudolph Walker, Nitin Ganatra, Nina Wadia and Angela Wynter ran on BBC Radio Four on 26 March and 2 April 2006.
+A two-part radio dramatisation, featuring Rudolph Walker, Nitin Ganatra, Nina Wadia and Angela Wynter, ran on BBC Radio Four on 26 March and 2 April 2006.